p0lyw0lf/nixos-rebuild-bug-repro/README.md

 <https://nixos.org/download/>, uncomment the line regarding CDs in the
 Justfile, and follow the [Installation Guide][1] in the following step.

-## 2. Run Your aarch64 NixOS Install
+## 2. Set Up Your aarch64 NixOS Install

 Use